LITHISHWRAN/Ecommerce-Follow-Along/README.md

 2. *Show Selected Address:* Retrieve and display the address the user has chosen for delivery.
 3. *Calculate Total Price:* Compute the total cost of the order, including any applicable taxes or discounts.
 4. *Add Place Order Button:* Provide a button to confirm the order and proceed with the checkout process.

+**Milestone 25 - Placing an Order**
+Overview
+In this milestone, we will implement the backend endpoint that allows users to place an order.
+This endpoint will receive product details, user details, and the delivery address.
+Each product will be stored as a separate order in the database.

+Tech Stack
+Backend: Node.js, Express.js
+Database: MongoDB

+**Milestone 26 - Fetching User Orders**
+Overview
+In this milestone, we will implement an API endpoint that retrieves all orders placed by a specific user.
+The endpoint will receive the user’s email, find the user's _id, and return all orders associated with that user.

+Tech Stack
+Backend: Node.js, Express.js
+Database: MongoDB
+Frontend: React